Federal grants are one possible source of funding for your

 Please note: If you fail to complete the four-year teaching obligation within eight years of completing or ceasing your program of study, you will have to repay the grant with interest (it will become a Federal Direct Unsubsidized Loan).

 Students who receive the Federal Teach Grant are required to complete Exit Loan Counseling after graduation or if they stop attending UND.

 Additional Sources of Financial Assistance

-There are many other sources of financial assistance available to UND students, such as Army ROTC scholarships, Bureau of Indian Affairs (BIA)/Tribal Scholarship funds, North Dakota National Guard tuition waivers, Veterans Educational benefits, Vocational Rehabilitation, and the Gabriel J. Brown Trust Loan.
-Students should contact the appropriate agency or the Student Financial Aid Office for more information about these programs.
+There are many other sources of financial assistance available to UND students, such as Army ROTC scholarships, Bureau of Indian Affairs (BIA)/Tribal Scholarship funds, North Dakota National Guard tuition waivers, Veterans Educational benefits, and Vocational Rehabilitation.
+Students should contact the appropriate agency for more information about these programs.